mcdaley/mcdaley-blog/content/calculating-market-size/index.md

 </table>

 #### Average Transactions per Second
 We have now calculated that we’ll have 50,000 rides per day and that each ride makes 22 requests.
 We’ll also assume that people are only renting scooters during the day, so there will only be rentals from 8AM EST - 8PM PST or 15 hours per day.
-The following calculation will gives us the average number of requests per second our scooter rideshare product will need to support.
+The following calculation will gives us the average number of requests per second your scooter rideshare product will need to support.

 <table class="table table-borderless table-math">
   <tr class="tr-math">